Gravitational quantum switch on a superposition of spherical shells: Superposition of spherical shells

 where $d\Omega^2=d\theta^2 + \sin^2 \theta d \varphi^2$ is the metric of the unit $2$-sphere.
 New solutions of the Einstein equation can be constructed by gluing together pieces of Schwarzschild spacetimes of varied masses.
 The resulting geometry is a new solution when junction conditions are satisfied at the common boundary of the glued regions \cite{israel,poisson}.
 In general, a thin mass distribution must be present at this surface.
 When the glued subregions are spherically symmetric, the shared boundary is occupied by a thin spherical mass shell.

 We will consider two distinct spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$, both obtained by gluing an exterior region formed by patches of Schwarzschild spacetimes to an interior region cut from Minkowski spacetime.
 The spacetimes are built so that the metrics are the same outside a certain radius $r=R_1$.
+In addition, the interior flat region in each spacetime extends beyond the Schwarzschild radius of the exterior Schwarzschild metric.
+As a result, the spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$ do not have event horizons.
+We apply techniques regularly explored in quantum gravity phenomenology in order to build a quantum geometry describing the superposition of the spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$.
+The resulting nonclassical geometry will be explored in the next section for the formulation of a protocol for a gravitational quantum switch.

-A quantum superposition of these spacetimes will be explored in the next section for the formulation of a protocol for a gravitational quantum switch.
-In this section, we summarize the junction conditions and describe the main properties of the spacetimes of interest required for the formulation of the quantum switch, including the behavior of their bounded radial timelike geodesics.
-We then discuss how the common exterior geometry provides a classical frame from which the superposition of geometries for $r<R_1$ can be probed.
+In this section, we first summarize the junction conditions and describe the main properties of the spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$ required for the formulation of the quantum switch, including the behavior of their bounded radial timelike geodesics.
+Next, we introduce the assumptions adopted for building a quantum superposition of geometries, and discuss their motivation and interpretation.
+We then describe how, in a superposition of the spacetimes $\mathcal{M}_1$ and $\mathcal{M}_2$, their isometric exterior regions provide a classical frame from which the superposition of geometries for $r<R_1$ can be probed.